avb279/avb279.github.io/_projects/2_Scorpion_diversity_by_palaeobiome.md

 validation.
 Medium quality records were present in the literature but lacked micrographs.
 Low quality records were solely found in the Palaeobiology Database and not in the literature.

-Appendix 1 contains the literature sources used to compile the scorpion fossil dataset.
+To see the full fossil dataset click on this link: https://github.com/avb279/avb279.github.io/blob/main/_projects/2_fossil_dataset.csv

 ## 2.3.1.2 Mapping and Palaeobiome allocation
 Using my dataset and R (v.4.3.2), I mapped global scorpion fossil distribution across all